CalvinLloyd117/CraftBanzi/README.md

 - Each **Lab Member Profile** entry is responsible for rendering a single lab member profile block found within the **About** page.

-  **Lab Member Profiles** are first ordered by the Lab Member Categories List, with the categories at the top of the list appearing at the top of the page.
+  **Lab Member Profiles** are first ordered by the **Lab Member Categories** List, with the categories at the top of the list appearing at the top of the page.
 Within a Lab Member Category, **Lab Member Profile** entries are placed in the order that they are found in the Lab Member Profile Entry List, with entries at the top appearing first.

 ##### Past Lab Members

 - Each **Past Lab Member** Entry renders a list item within the Past Lab Member section of the **About** page.

   Past Lab Members are first ordered by the Past Member Category order, with Categories at the top of the list appearing first.
-Within a Past Member Category, entries are ordered by the order they are found in the Past Lab Members Entry list.
+Within a Past Member Category, entry order is determined by the order they are found in the **Past Lab Members** Entry list.

 ##### Current Collaborator

-- Entries for anyone currently working with the lab on a project, but who is not a full-fledged Lab Member.
+- Entries for anyone currently working with the lab on a project/publication, but who is not a full-fledged Lab Member.

   Current Collaborator order is determined by the order the entries appear in the back-end, with entries at the top of the list appearing first.